jmcook1186/if-scenarios/if-training-course/exercise-2/step1.md

 Now you can update `boilerplate.yml`.
 Instantiate the plugin and create the component.
 If you need help, there is a completed manifest available in `manifest-example.yml`.

+## Run the manifest

 Run the manifest using:

 ```sh
 if-run -m manifest.yml -o outputs.yml
 ```

+## Test your learning

+1) Try swapping out the `Coefficient` plugin for `Multiply` to give the same result.

+2) Try varying the values for `energy` and `grid-carbon-intensity` and observe the changing output

+3) Try adding components and observing how each component's pipeline is executed independently.